Standard Oddball Stimulus

 Configurable Parameters

-The script contains several externalized parameters that can be adjusted: - NbBaselineGrating: Number of standard gratings (default: 20) - NbMismatchPerCondition: Number of repetitions for each deviant condition - NbReceptiveFieldRepeats: Number of repetitions for receptive field mapping
+The script contains several externalized parameters that can be adjusted: - NbBaselineGrating: Number of standard gratings (default: 20) - NbMismatchPerCondition: Number of repetitions for each deviant condition (default: 1) - NbReceptiveFieldRepeats: Number of repetitions for receptive field mapping (default: 1)

 Experimental Design